trustoverip/ctwg-toolkit-mrg/README.md

 ![MRG Generator Image in Docker Desktop](./docs/docker-image.png?raw=true "MRG Generator Image in Docker Desktop")

-## Generating a machine-readable glossary
+## 3. Generating a machine-readable glossary {#3}

 An MRG is generated within the context of a scope-directory that resides in a GitHub repository.
 The scope-directory is the directory that contains the Scope Administration File (SAF) and the curated texts.
 If terms are being imported from other scope directories (in the same, or other repositories), then these external scopes will have been defined in the SAF and the appropriate versions selected.
 Further explanations can be found [here](https://essif-lab.github.io/framework/docs/tev2/overview/tev2-terminology-curation).

 Generating an MRG consists of:
-1. Running the MRG generator (in a Docker container);
+1. Starting the MRG generator in a Docker container;
-2. Supplying the input parameters;
+2. Start your webbrowser and instruct the MRG generator to create an MRG
-3. Obtaining/viewing the MRG output.
+3. Obtain/view the MRG output.

+When things go wrong, you can check the various logs.

-### 1. Running the MRG generator (in a Docker container)
+### 3.1 Starting the MRG generator in a Docker container {#3.1}

 You must have completed the prerequisites, and have started the Docker Desktop and downloaded the MRG generator docker image (instructions are above).
-Then, complete the following steps:
+Then complete the following steps to start the MRG generator in its docker container.
+Then, it will run as a web service that you can use/call multiple times, e.g. to generate multiple MRGs, as follows:

 * Hover over the Docker image in Docker Desktop and click the ````Run```` button on the right-hand side.
 A smaller window will appear.
 Don't click run yet but instead select ````Optional Settings````